Kobani-FM/bridging-block/src/frontend/README.md

 ### `npm install`

 Downloads the necessary dependencies for the project.\
-The "node_modules" directory should not be present in "frontend".
+The "node_modules" directory should now be present in "frontend".

 ### `npm start`